 Trade With Clarity: Blueprint for Every Beginner Trader

-Over the years, a pattern has repeated itself in my conversations with students, friends, and fellow market participants.
-The faces change.
-The […]
+Over the years, one pattern has repeated itself in countless conversations with students, friends, and fellow market participants.
+The faces have changed. […]

 Markets are not only systems of price—they are environments of decision-making, uncertainty, and behaviour.